top of page

 5️⃣ The Opinion Is Emotionally Worded

 Statements meant to “help” the veteran emotionally can hurt the claim.
+Examples include:

 • Advocacy language